torvalds/linux/Documentation/trace/coresight/coresight.rst

 The devices that appear on the "coresight" bus were named the same as their parent devices, i.e, the real devices that appears on AMBA bus or the platform bus.
-Thus the names were based on the Linux Open Firmware layer naming convention, which follows the base physical address of the device followed by the device type. e.g::
+Thus the names were based on the GNU/Linux Open Firmware layer naming convention, which follows the base physical address of the device followed by the device type. e.g::